 The problem is that symptoms (meaning how someone feels) do not coincide with brain recovery.
 The only way to know when the brain has fully recovered and out of this “vulnerable period” is to compare current brain function to when the individual was healthy; this is what is known as a “baseline test”.

-A baseline test is a battery of tests that measures every area of brain function that could potentially become affected following a concussion (you need more than computer tests!!).
-The reason that the test is termed a “baseline” is because it is done BEFORE the athlete gets injured.
+A baseline test is a battery of tests that measure every area of brain function that could potentially become affected following a concussion (you need more than computer tests!!).
+The reason that the test is termed a “baseline” is that it is done BEFORE the athlete gets injured.
 In order to know when an athlete has fully recovered, we first have to know where they were when they were healthy.
 Without having this information, there is no way to truly know when an athlete has fully recovered and is safe to return to their sport.

 Our Carleton Place concussion management services include: